GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/guides/customize-message-composer.md

 | <img src={require("../../assets/composer-suggestionsVC-after.png").default} /> | <img src={require("../../assets/composer-suggestionsVC-custom-cell.png").default} /> |

 #### Bypassing how the Suggestions are Presented
-Finally, if you need to have complete control over how the suggestions are presented and not use our `ChatSuggestionsVC` component you can by overriding the following functions:
+Finally, if you need to have complete control over how the suggestions are presented and not use our `ChatSuggestionsVC` component, you can do that by overriding the following functions:
 ```swift
 class CustomComposerVC: ComposerVC {
     override func showMentionSuggestions(for typingMention: String, mentionRange: NSRange) {